singsang2/dsc-mod-4-project-v2-1-onl01-dtsc-ft-070620/README.md

 - **Datasets**: This <a href="https://github.com/singsang2/dsc-mod-4-project-v2-1-onl01-dtsc-ft-070620/tree/master/datasets">folder</a> contains all the datasets used in this project.

+- **Models**: This <a href="https://github.com/singsang2/dsc-mod-4-project-v2-1-onl01-dtsc-ft-070620/tree/master/models">folder</a> contains all the models trained and used in this project.

 - **Additional Codes**: This <a href="https://github.com/singsang2/dsc-mod-4-project-v2-1-onl01-dtsc-ft-070620/tree/master/src">folder</a> contains any other codes that were used for this project.

 # Introduction